 When you re-open your business, Castle Water can help make sure your water bills are correct.
-Water charges are calculated based on you meter reading history, in line with the way charges are calculated in the water market central systems known as CMOS).
-Your water usage will probably be lower when you re-open, due to reduced staff, less customers, or a reduced range of services.
+Water charges are calculated based on your meter reading history, in line with the way charges are calculated in the water market central systems known as CMOS).
+Your water usage will probably be lower when you re-open, due to reduced staff, fewer customers, or a reduced range of services.
 You can help us make sure charges are correct by sending us two meter readings one month apart (eg on 20 July and 20 August).
 This will enable our own systems, and CMOS, to calculate your usage based on your new level of activity, and not on pre-Covid levels.

 You can send us a meter reading at any time, which also allows you to upload a photograph of the meter.

 When you re-open, for customers who pay 6-monthly, we will send you the first bill for a short period of time, usually 4 months.
 Sending us two initial meter reads means that your next bill will then be produced on your revised and up-to-date usage.

 With around half of our customers re-opening premises in a short time frame, we can’t realistically get around and read all the meters ourselves.
 I can reassure you that we are fully committed to reading meters, and have been active throughout June – we have taken 34,670 meters readings in June alone, and have also installed a further 410 Automatic Meter Readers.

 When you submit your own meter reading and we use it for billing, we will donate £1 to Save the Children.